dfontan/aem-content-importer/README.md

 # AEM Content Importer -  Command Line
 * Maven install project aem-content-importer-cmd, that it's going to generate a lib folder with all necessary libraries and the runnable jar file to execute inside project folder `aem-content-importer\tools-files`.
-* There are two scripts in that project folder, one for linux (script.sh) and the other one for windows (script.bat) showing two examples: passing parameters or passing zip file that it's in that folder as well.
+* There are two scripts in that project folder, one for linux (script.sh) and the other one for windows (script.bat) showing two examples: passing parameters, passing zip file that it's in that folder as well or a local folder with all source files for making the transformation.
 * If it's necessary to pass custom properties, it's a mandatory to separate properties using the special character '#'.
 You can see it in script examples.
-* Option -sources has to be a zip file or local folder with all source files for making the transformation.
+* If you have some doubts related to how to pass parameters execute the runnable jar without params.
+It'll be showed and explanation of each possible parameter.
 An example:

 ````